Chrouos/Chrouos/README.md

 ### introduction
 + 🏫 A student, graduated from PCCU and currently attending NCU.
-+ 🖥️ Currently working on Frontend & Backend.
++ 🖥️ Working experience on Frontend & Backend.
 + 😀 Interested in data exploration and other projects.

 <br/>